 (2) Siphon off some of the excess moisture about halfway through.
 You’ll then have to wait until until the pot steams off so you can reseal.

 - Store up to 4 days in the fridge in an airtight container.

 - For reheating, warm on the stove over low heat to avoid cooking the chicken any further, using just a splash of chicken broth if you need added moisture.

 - Chicken Tinga will keep in the freezer for up to 4 months in a freezer bag.
 (Don’t forget to squeeze the air out!)

 - Defrost overnight in the refrigerator.
 For quick defrost, submerge the sealed ziploc in cold water until the water comes to room temperature.
 Repeat the process until chicken is thawed.

 - Mexican Stuffed Peppers

-Did you make this chicken tinga?
-I’d love to know how it turned out, and how you served it!
+Did you make this Slow Cooker Chicken Tinga?
+I’d love to know how it turned out!
 Leave a comment and a rating below.

 Slow Cooker Chicken Tinga (Bowls or Tacos)Print Recipe Rate this Recipe Pin Recipe